 What to Expect After Cataract Surgery

-Your eye doctor may prescribe eye drops and antibiotics to help prevent infections, reduce inflammation, and control eye pressure.5
+- Medication: Your eye doctor may prescribe medicated eye drops and antibiotics to prevent infections.
+They also help manage inflammation and eye pressure.5

 Potential Side Effects